-A swim beach and boat landing on Timms Lake mean there’s plenty to at the park, but the main attraction is the nearby Long Slide Falls County Park, where you’ll see 50 feet of glorious cascades along the Pemebonwon River.
+A swim beach and boat landing on Timms Lake mean there’s plenty to do at the park, but the main attraction is the nearby Long Slide Falls, where you’ll see 50 feet of glorious cascades along the Pemebonwon River.
 Smalley Falls is another half-mile to the west.

 South Central Wisconsin

 The state’s wild northern reaches may be a hotbed for waterfalls, but the south central region has some hidden gems of its own tucked around two of Wisconsin’s largest and third-largest state parks, Devil’s Lake and Governor Dodge.

 Wisconsin’s largest and most popular state park also is adjacent to a secret waterfall, tucked away in the neighboring Parfrey’s Glen State Natural Area.
 You can hike the connecting Ice Age National Scenic Trail from the park to the state natural area, where the small but delightful falls await at the end of a deep gorge.

 Back at Devil’s Lake, you’ll find quartzite bluffs towering over a mountain-like lake and several more miles of trails, along with three campgrounds and nine group camp areas.
 Water, showers, flush and vault toilets, dump stations, concessions, firewood and ice are some additional amenities.

 Your favorite adventure here will be the easy half-mile hike to the serene, mossy slab forming Stephens Falls in Lost Creek Canyon.
 And with nearly 40 miles of trails and two lakes, this park in Wisconsin’s gorgeously rugged Driftless Area has plenty more to do.